-camp, captured the king alive, admonished (ovaditva) the captive king with the words, 'From now on you must be careful; never think [the prince is just] a young boy!' and released him.
-In this case, the admonishment is equivalent to inducing the enemy king swear an oath to no longer antagonize him.
-46 Both in the Bhojājānīyajātaka and the Alīnacittajātaka, the measure of capturing one's enemy alive, inducing an oath, and setting him free is mentioned after the words, 'O Great king, please do not let [your retainers] slay the seven kings' and '[The elephant] stopped those who rose to kill him (the king of Kosala),' respectively.
+the admonishment is equivalent to inducing the enemy king swear an oath to no longer antagonize him.
+He along a live, inducing an oath, and setting him free is mentioned after the words, 'O Great king, please do not let [your retainers] slay the seven kings' and '[The elephant] stopped those who rose to kill him (the king of Kosala),' respectively.
 Hence, the measure is proposed as a viable alternative to killing.
 Although those who capture enemy kings alive in these narratives are military animals (a horse and an elephant) and not human warriors, this idea seems to be recommendable for human warriors as well.